Karole Armitage: Armitage GONE! Dance

-Returning to New York City after 15 years abroad, Armitage founded her current company, Armitage Gone!
-Dance in 2004 as a way to create a culture with like-minded dancers exploring new ideas of what dance can do and be.
-[3] It is administered by the Armitage Foundation a 501 (c) not- for-profit foundation based in New York City.
+Returning to New York City in 2004, Armitage founded her current company, Armitage Gone!
+Dance.
+It is administered by the Armitage Foundation a 501 (c) not- for-profit foundation based in New York City.

 Armitage Gone!
-Dance has a home at Mana Contemporary, which is based in a vast former tobacco warehouse.
+Dance is based at Mana Contemporary.

 Choreographic style

-Armitage is renowned for pushing boundaries to create works that blend dance, music, science, and art to engage in philosophical questions about the search for meaning.
+"Karole Armitage is renowned for pushing boundaries to create works that blend dance, music, science, and art to engage in philosophical questions about the search for meaning.
 Armitage movement looks spontaneous despite its rigorous craftsmanship.
 Concepts such as “cubism in motion” are applied to group patterns, creating several vantage points so that movement is seen from multiple perspectives, angles, and levels, with planes bleeding into each other.
-The steps are based on calligraphy and fractal geometry (that of clouds, mountains, seashores), creating a sinuous, curvilinear vocabulary unlike the Euclidean geometry of dance tradition.
-The dancers share a common purpose but do not dance in unison, producing a funky, democratic individuality with lyricism punctuated by raw, visceral accents.

-She is inspired by disparate, non-narrative sources, from 20th century physics, to 16th century Florentine fashion, to pop culture and new media.
-In her hands, the classic vocabulary is given a needed shock to its system, with speed, fractured lines, abstractions and symmetry countermanded by asymmetry.
-Music is her script and she has collaborated with contemporary and experimentalist composers such as John Luther Adams, Thomas Adès, Rhys Chatham, Vijay Iyer, and Lukas Ligeti.
-The scores can be marked by extreme lyricism as well as dissonance, noise and polyrhythms The sets and costumes for her works are often designed by leading artists in the contemporary art world, including Karen Kilimnik, Jeff Koons, Vera Lutter, David Salle, Phillip Taaffe and Brice Marden.
-She has also collaborated with fashion designers Christian Lacroix, Jean-Paul Gaultier, and Peter Speliopoulos with whom she has created many works.
-Film director James Ivory created sets and costumes for an evening of her choreography that was performed in Italy's historic Teatro della Pergola, built in 1656.
+The steps are based on calligraphy and fractal geometry (that of clouds, mountains, seashores), creating a sinuous, curvilinear vocabulary unlike the Euclidian geometry of dance tradition.
+The dancers share a common purpose but do not dance in unison, producing a funky, democratic individuality with lyricism punctuated by raw, visceral accents."—Harvard Radcliffe InstituteAccording to her official bio, she is inspired by disparate, non-narrative sources, from 20th century physics, to 16th century Florentine fashion, to pop culture and new media.
+She has collaborated with contemporary and experimentalist composers such as John Luther Adams, Thomas Adès, Rhys Chatham, Vijay Iyer, and Lukas Ligeti.
+The sets and costumes for her works are often designed by leading artists in the contemporary art world, including Karen Kilimnik, Jeff Koons, Vera Lutter, David Salle, Phillip Taaffe and Brice Marden.
+She has also collaborated with fashion designers Christian Lacroix, Jean-Paul Gaultier, and Peter Speliopoulos.
+Film director James Ivory created sets and costumes for an evening of her choreography that was performed in Italy's historic Teatro della Pergola.